Editorial process and ethics of the journal

 Each manuscript is reviewed by at least two reviewers under a peer review process.
 To facilitate timely publication, referees are asked to complete their reviews within three weeks.

-Recommendation: Based on the referees' comments and his own recommendations, the associate editor makes a decision on the acceptability of the manuscript and communicates the decision to the authors, along with referees' reports.
+Recommendation: Based on the referees' comments and their own recommendations, the associate editor makes a decision on the acceptability of the manuscript and communicates the decision to the authors, along with referees' reports.

-Editorial decision: The final decision can be "Accept submission", "Revisions required", "Resubmit for review", or "Decline submission."
+Editorial decision: The final decision can be "Accept submission", "Revisions required" (minor revisions), "Resubmit for review" (major revisions), or "Decline submission."

-A revised manuscript should be re-submitted within three months (for major revisions) of the decision.
+Revisions: For revisions required, a revised manuscript must be resubmitted within two months for major revisions and three weeks for minor revisions from the date of the decision.
 It will usually be returned to the original reviewers for evaluation.